 Abstract:

 Lake Victoria has a surface area of 68,800 square km, making it the largest lake in Africa.
 The lake is surrounded by Kenya, Tanzania, and Uganda and is home to more than 30 million people, making it one of the most densely populated rural areas in the world.
 These people rely on the lake for all aspects of their lives, including fishing, agriculture, and industrial applications.
 However, the increasing population has negatively impacted water quality through sewage, agricultural, and industrial run off.
 Furthermore, the introduction of Eichhornia crassipes, or water hyacinth, has been detrimental to the local communities by blocking fishing access and providing breeding grounds for disease carrying mosquitoes and snails.
 Ongoing efforts between SERVIR Africa and the Regional Centre for Mapping of Resources for Development (RCMRD) have been assessing and monitoring water quality parameters, such as chlorophyll concentration, temperature, and turbidity, for Lake Victoria using the Moderate Resolution Imaging Spectrometer (MODIS) sensor on the Aqua satellite.
 This project seeks to include the use of the Hyperion, Operational Land Imager (OLI), Enhanced Thematic Mapper Plus (ETM+), and ASTER sensors on the Earth Observing-1 (EO-1), Landsat 8, 7, and Terra satellites, respectively, to assess surface reflectance, chlorophyll-a, and water hyacinth presence in addition to current monitoring activities.
-The study will focus on the Winam Gulf region of Lake Victoria in Kenya, since this area experiences the most water hyacinth activity and has been identified by RCMRD as an area of focus.
+The study will focus on the Winam Gulf region of Lake Victoria in Kenya, since this area experiences abundant water hyacinth activity and has been identified by RCMRD as an area of focus.
 The data collected will be used to create a preliminary algorithm to detect water hyacinth, to be utilized by SERVIR and RCMRD for their ongoing efforts.
 This algorithm will then be applied on imagery ranging from August 2000 to the present to provide a historical context of the range of water Hyacinth in the Winam Gulf.

 Community Concerns: